ptcrealitylab/vuforia-spatial-robotic-addon/kineticAR.md

 ## Acknowledgments

 * Hat tip to anyone whose code was used
-* We thank Rob Stark for being on our wall watching all of us during the development process
+* We thank Robb Stark for being on our wall watching all of us during the development process